Kiwari-Labs/ERC6123-otc-contract-template/README.md

 ## Compile the code

-To compile the smart contracts, run command
+To compile the smart contracts, run the command

 ```
 yarn compile